mlavi/hugo/content/post/git-for-operators.md

 [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) through time.

 Change is eternal, even when a single individual is involved through time.
-*e.g.:* I can't be relied upon to memorize a unique password for every account (more on this later) on every VM on every cluster in every infrastructure provider for every project I work on!
+*e.g.:* I can't be relied upon to memorize a unique [pet password](#pet-passwords) for every account on every VM on every cluster in every infrastructure provider for every project I work on!
 Complexity multiplies with additional people.
 Hence [change management](https://en.wikipedia.org/wiki/Change_management) is an essential discipline for operators.
 Unfortunately, many operators do not